johnnymast/redbox-distance/README.md

 # Redbox-distance

-This set of classes allow you to calculate the distance between 2 Geo Locations or zipcodes.
-This information comes from the Google Maps API.
+This set of classes allow you to calculate the distance between Geo Locations or zipcodes.
+The information comes from the Google Maps API.

 ## Features